lvh/txyoga/README.rst

 ========
- txYoga
+ txyoga
 ========

-txYoga is a REST_ toolkit for Twisted_.
+txyoga is a REST_ toolkit for Twisted_.

 .. _REST: https://secure.wikimedia.org/wikipedia/en/wiki/Representational_State_Transfer
 .. _Twisted: http://www.twistedmatrix.com/

-You define a collection and some elements for that collection. txYoga gives you a resource, which Twisted then lets you serve to clients.
+You define a collection and some elements for that collection. txyoga gives you a resource, which Twisted then lets you serve to clients.

 Where did the name from?